ccrome/whoismakingnews/content/homepage/data.md

 I start the weekly research with the excellent {{<extlink text="JoeMyGod blog" href="https://www.joemygod.com/">}}.
-JoeMyGod tracks cases involving religious figures and politicians really well, and provides solid links to the stories about the incidents and arrests.
+JoeMyGod tracks cases involving religious figures and politicians really well, and provides solid links to the stories about incidents and arrests.
 I add to those links those that I find through keyword searches using various search engines, and, recently, using AI.
+I also run a check against Reddit's  {{<extlink text="Not a Drag Queen subredit" href="https://www.reddit.com/r/NotADragQueen//">}}.

 Because the serious data recording isn't consistent in the first seven weeks, the data on this site starts at Week 8, and it's my intention